 These are just a few of the common reasons why you may choose not to breastfeed.
 Remember the important thing is taking care of and bonding with your newborn.
 This can happen whether you choose to breastfeed or not.

-Also, a word about stress.
+A word about stress.
 No doubt about it, this is a stressful time in your life.
 Make sure to sleep as much as you can, consider some relaxing music, and maybe adding a diffuser in your room to add to some light essential oils to help your body relax after this exciting moment.
 Deep cleansing breaths are a key essential part of your day now – and in the days to come.
 When you feel ready, consider some light stretches and a few yoga poses to decompress your body.

 There will never be one right way to be a mother.
 And despite many relatives’ opinions and articles to the contrary, it is simply not true.
 You are as unique as a flower and so is your baby.
 You have embarked on a new unwritten path together.
 It will be full of many health related decisions.
 Those decisions will be personal and as unique as your new baby’s fingerprint.
 Remember Dr. Kate is here to support you as you begin your new journey as a parent.
 Get in touch if you have any questions.